Indos in colonial history: Indos in the Colonial Army (1817–1900)

-Indos and the Cultivation System (1830-1870)
+Indos and the Cultivation System (1830–1870)

-Once the island of Java, the centre of the colony, was ‘pacified’ after the defeat of Prince Diponogoro in 1830, the Dutch implemented a policy called the ‘Cultuurstelsel’ (English: Cultivation system).
+Once the island of Java, the centre of the colony, was 'pacified' after the defeat of Prince Diponogoro in 1830, the Dutch implemented a policy called the 'Cultuurstelsel' (English: Cultivation system).
 Along with its implementation Baron Jean Chrétien Baud, Governor-General (1833–1836) and Minister of Colonies (1840–1848), added discriminatory regulations aimed at withholding Indos from key governmental functions.
-He was of the opinion that full blooded i.e. white, Dutch officials were better suited to persuade native nobility to comply with the ‘Cultivation System’.
+He was of the opinion that full blooded, i.e. white, Dutch officials were better suited to persuade native nobility to comply with the 'Cultivation System'.
 His thinking, influenced by his aristocratic background, was a radical shift from the opinion that Indos were the ideal intermediaries towards the indigenous rulers.

 Indo Residents were removed from their positions as liaisons to the Javanese and Madurese Regents, a role they had played since the VOC era.
 To further complicate the appointment and promotion of Indos, Baud enforced a Royal decree stipulating that governmental functions could only be granted on request of the Governor-General and needed approval by the Dutch King himself.
-Additionally in 1837 the pensions of Indo civil servants was cut in half.
+Additionally in 1837, the pensions of Indo civil servants were cut in half.
 The reasoning behind that was based on the conviction that native born Indo officials should be easily able to adhere to lower living standards than expatriate Dutch officials born in the Netherlands.

 Another discriminatory measure stipulated that it was mandatory for colonial government officials to be educated in the Netherlands.
-Simultaneously the already limited educational opportunities for the native born people of the Dutch East Indies (European, Indo-European and Indigenous alike) further decreased.
+Simultaneously the already limited educational opportunities for the native-born people of the Dutch East Indies (European, Indo-European and Indigenous alike) further decreased.
 All these restrictions had a direct impact on the livelihood of the Indo community, which finally resulted in revolutionary tensions.

-In 1848 the leading figures of the colonial capital Batavia (now Jakarta) assembled in protest.
+In 1848, the leading figures of the colonial capital Batavia (now Jakarta) assembled in protest.
 In fear of a violent backlash from the populous Indo community in Batavia, the Governor-General at the time ordered the army to the highest state of preparedness.
 Violence was averted, but 1848 was a watershed moment starting the political emancipation of Indos, which in the next century would result in several Indo dominated political parties of which some even advocated independence from the Netherlands.

 Cautious not to alienate the largest segment of European society, the second half of 19th century saw a change in colonial policy and loosening of the discriminatory measures against Indos.
 Opportunities for local education also increased a little.

 Towards the end of the 19th century the 'Cultivation System' was abandoned; however, pressure on the Indo community continued with arguments raising the question of how native born Indo-Europeans could ever truly represent Western civilisation.